-Some people will say that turtles in the wild don’t need them, so therefore they aren’t necessary.
+Some people will say that turtles in the wild don’t need them, so, therefore, they aren’t necessary.

-That’s not exactly true however.
+That’s not exactly true, however.

 Yes, turtles in the wild don’t have them, but that doesn’t mean they aren’t necessary.

 That is because every year a good chunk of the turtle population contracts respiratory infections and other illnesses caused by being out in the cold for too long.
-Not every turtle makes it though the winter.
+Not every turtle makes it through the winter.

 And as a pet owner, you want to MAXIMIZE the chances of your turtle living a long, healthy life.
 And that means providing a water heater to reduce the chances of your turtle getting one of those nasty respiratory illnesses.

 This is especially true the further north you are.
 Basically, the colder your winters get, the more you will need a water heater.